OfficeDev/office-js-docs-pr/docs/testing/uninstall-add-in.md

 The following list identifies, for each tool, how to uninstall but doesn't describe the procedures or syntax in detail. *Be sure to use the links to get complete instructions.*

 > [!NOTE]
 > Some of these tools don't close the Office application that opened automatically.
-In that case, close the application manually and then use the tool to end the sideloading session.
+In that case, close the application manually immediately after ending the session.

 - **Yeoman generator for Office Add-ins (Yo Office)**: Use the `npm stop` script at the same command line where you started the session with `npm start`.
 For more information, see the various articles in the **Get started** and **Quick starts** sections and [Remove a sideloaded add-in](sideload-office-add-ins-for-testing.md).
 - **Teams Toolkit for Visual Studio Code**: Select **Run** | **Stop Debugging** in Visual Studio Code.
 For more information, see the last step of [Create an Outlook Add-in project](../develop/teams-toolkit-overview.md#create-an-outlook-add-in-project) which also applies to non-Outlook add-ins.